Zuescho/VenturePlan/README.md

 Please note that the values are not validated ATM and it's heavily work in progress.

-Feel free to upload images for missions, reviews, issues, and new values.
+Feel free to upload images for abilities, reviews, issues, and new values.
 Let me know if you need contributor rights, I'm glad to provide it.

 Contributors: TekGoNos, Zhavvorsa, Sehra, Ostjaevel, Ashmelev, Dphennessy, Gaboros